Machine-learning techniques for model-independent searches in dijet final states: Machine-learning based anomaly detection

 The networks are trained in \TENSORFLOW~2.12.0 and \KERAS~2.11.0 using the Adam optimizer with a learning rate of $10^{-4}$ and the default hyperparameters.
 The binary cross-entropy loss function is used, with jets from the sidebands labeled as 0 and jets from the SR labeled as 1.
 The batch size is 256 and up to 100 epochs are performed, with early stopping if the validation loss does not improve after 10 epochs.
-Training is repeated three times with different random initialization of the weights and the best network is selected based on the number of jets selected in the SR of the validation $k$-fold at the selection efficiency later used to select events.
+Training is repeated three times with different random initialization of the weights.
+We keep the network that selects the largest number of jets in the SR of the validation $k$-fold at the selection efficiency later used to select events, and discard the other two\footnote{A similar idea has since been proposed in Ref.~\cite{Hein:2025uhj}.}.
+Within each $k$-fold, the validation set used to select the best-performing network is disjoint from the holdout set used to select anomalous events for final statistical analysis.
+Fluctuations are uncorrelated between $k$-folds, ensuring the model selection criterion does not amplify statistical fluctuations in the final results.
+Additionally, any bias to preferentially select events from the SR based only on the mass is mitigated by the reweighting procedure described above, and is validated to not introduce significant mass bias in simulation and control region studies.

-Once the two networks are trained, their scores need to be combined to select events.
+Once the networks for each jet are trained, their scores need to be combined to select events.
 Jet scores are first converted to percentiles separately for the heavier and lighter jet in each event, and the per-event score is taken as the larger of the two.
 This method was chosen as it yielded the most robust performance across the benchmark signals as compared to alternatives, such as multiplying, adding, or taking the minimum of the jet scores.
+The classifiers trained with different validation sets are combined after this step.

-Once the event level-anomaly score is defined, the distribution of scores in the \mjj sidebands is computed.
-The selection threshold is chosen to reach a target efficiency in the sidebands, with reweighting applied to compensate for the difference in the number of events.
-The efficiency, chosen to ensure sufficient event counts for the fitting procedure, is set to 1\% up to SR B3, 3\% for SRs A4--B5, and 5\% above.
+Once the event-level anomaly score is defined, top-scoring events in each $k$-fold are selected across the whole \mjj range for use in the fitting procedure.
+The selection threshold is chosen to reach a target efficiency in the two \mjj sidebands, with reweighting applied to compensate for the difference in the number of events.
+This efficiency is chosen to ensure sufficient event counts for the fitting procedure.
+It is set to 1\% up to SR B3, 3\% for SRs A4--B5, and 5\% above.